 Take the Guesswork Out of Your IRS Audit

-Navigating an IRS audit without receipts is challenging, but ignoring the situation will only make it worse.
-Hiring a professional tax attorney, CPA, or Enrolled Agent, like those at Lothamer Tax Resolution, will reduce stress and significantly improve your outcome, providing you with:
+Navigating an IRS audit without receipts is challenging, but ignoring the situation will worsen it.
+Hiring a professional tax professional, CPA, or Enrolled Agent, like those at Lothamer Tax Resolution, will reduce stress and significantly improve your outcome, providing you with:

 - Expert Support: Tax professionals know the ins and outs of IRS audits.
-They’ll help you gather alternative documents, use strategies like the Cohan Rule, and make sure you’re taking the right steps.
+They’ll help you gather alternative documents, use strategies like the Cohan Rule, and make sure you’re taking the proper steps.

-- Skilled Negotiation: A professional tax attorney, CPA, or Enrolled Agent will advocate for you, working to reduce penalties, settle issues, and keep your deductions whenever possible.
+- Skilled Negotiation: A professional tax professional, CPA, or Enrolled Agent will advocate for you, working to reduce penalties, settle issues, and keep your deductions whenever possible.

 - Less Stress: Handling an audit on your own can be tough.
-Tax attorneys handle the back-and-forth with the IRS, so you can focus on other things.
+Tax professionals handle the back-and-forth with the IRS so that you can focus on other things.

 - Peace of Mind: With an experienced team managing your audit, you can trust everything will be done right, lowering the chance of mistakes or missed details.

-Don’t wait until it’s too late—reach out to Lothamer Tax Resolution today, and let us guide you through your audit with confidence and expertise.
+Don’t wait until it’s too late—contact Lothamer Tax Resolution today, and let us confidently and expertly guide you through your audit.

-Choose Lothamer For Expert Tax Solutions in the Midwest & Great Lakes Regions
+Choose Lothamer For Expert Tax Professional Solutions in the Midwest & Great Lakes Regions

-If you’re facing an IRS audit or struggling with tax debt, Lothamer Tax Resolution is here to set you free.
-With over 45 years of experience, Lothamer’s team of Enrolled Agents, tax attorneys, and CPAs are dedicated to resolving your tax issues.
+Lothamer Tax Resolution is here to free you if you’re facing an IRS audit or struggling with tax debt.
+With over 45 years of experience, Lothamer’s Enrolled Agents, tax professionals, and CPAs are dedicated to resolving your tax issues.
 We help clients across the Midwest and Great Lakes regions, including Michigan, Missouri, Indiana, Illinois, Kentucky, Wisconsin, and Ohio, get back on track with their finances.

 Text or call us at 877-955-9020 to schedule a consultation today and take the first step toward financial freedom.